Burtonium/whitelisted-nft/README.md

 ## Quickstart

-To get started with WhitelistedNFT, follow the steps below:
+To get started with TalismanNFT, follow the steps below:

 1. Clone this repo & install dependencies